eltacodeldiablo/RiskofCatan/README.md

 ## Rules About Annexed Settlements/Cities ##

-- You control an enemy settlement or city when you control all adjacent land territories.
+- You control an enemy settlement or city when you control all adjacent land territories (hexes).
 - The controlling player gets the victory points, resources, and harbors as if they had built it.
 - The original player loses the victory points, resource gathering, and use of the harbor until it is recaptured.
-- Note that all adjacent territories need to be controlled by the same player to have control of the settlement or city.
+- Note that all adjacent hexes need to be controlled by the same player to have control of the settlement or city.
 - You may maintain control of a settlement/city even if one enemy controls 2 of your home territories and another enemy player controls your 3rd home territory.

 ## Annexing Roads ##

-- You annex an enemy road when you control all land territories that have that road as an edge.
+- You annex an enemy road when you control all land territories (hexes) that have that road as an edge.
 - Captured roads prevent the transport of troops, unless the controlling player agrees to allow it through negotiation or trade.
 - Hexes near annexed roads can be moved upon so long as there is no occupying army.